A disaster your MacBook Pro. MacBook Air or iMac is out of space.

-If you want to share the My Passport for Mac drive with a Windows PC, the drive will need reformatting.
-A Windows PC will not be able to see a HSF+ formatted drive.
+If you want to share your My Passport for Mac portable storage with a Windows PC.
+You’ll need to reformat your drive.

 Or want to get a larger drive that you can split up into sections.

-For example you may want one section for your documents.
+For example, you may want one section for your documents.
 Another section where you can store your Time Machine backups.

 And perhaps a third section to store files you’re sharing between a Mac and a PC.

-Plugging in Your WD My Passport for Mac
+Plugging In Your WD My Passport For Mac

 In the My Passport Mac box you’ll be happy to find there are two USB cables.

-The other cable is for your newer Mac.
-A Mac with USB C Thunderbolt ports.
+For your Mac with USB C ports.

-The Western Digital My Passport for Mac drive also supports USB 2.0 for those much older Macbooks.
+Your My Passport for Mac portable hard drive also supports USB 2.0 for those of you with older Macs and MacBooks.

 The My Passport Mac’s Power Needs

-This means one less cable to remember to bring with you.
+And this means one less cable to remember to bring with you.